Ritchie Blackmore: Rhythm guitar

+Lead guitar

+Introduced by jazz musicians Les Paul, Barney Kessel and Tal Farlow in the 1950s, sweep picking was arguably first used in a rock context by Ritchie Blackmore.
+It can be heard in the tail end of "April", the final track from Deep Purple's homonymous album.
+Blackmore used the technique again on Rainbow's "Kill the King".

+Feud

+Throughout his career, Blackmore has built a reputation for being difficult to work with.
+Beginning with Deep Purple, he sought to assume control of the band, which often led to conflict with the band members, especially vocalist Ian Gillan, who left the band twice — first in 1973 and again in 1989 — due to creative differences.
+He even clashed with his band members in Rainbow, making him the band's only constant member.
+Former member Glenn Hughes spoke about Blackmore in 2024, about him being "difficult but very intelligent, smart, but a difficult person to know and play with."
+Bob Daisley concurred but added that he got along well with Blackmore.

+Blackmore is also known for two of his infamous stage antics.
+In 1974, he destroyed a camera on stage with his guitar and made his amplifier explode by lighting it on fire.
+In 1993, as recorded in Come Hell or High Water, Blackmore threw a cup of water to a cameraman for unknown reasons and did not play guitar in most of the songs.
+A few days later, he quit Deep Purple.

 Personal life

 In May 1964, Blackmore married Margit Volkmar (b.
 1945) from Germany.
 They lived in Hamburg during the late 1960s.
 Their son, Jürgen (b.
 1964), played guitar in the touring tribute band Over the Rainbow.
 Following their divorce, Blackmore married Bärbel, a former dancer from Germany, in September 1969 until their divorce in the early 1970s.
 As a result, he is a fluent German speaker.

-For tax reasons, he moved to the US in 1974.
+For tax reasons, Blackmore moved to the US in 1974.
 Initially he lived in Oxnard, California, with opera singer Shoshana Feinstein for one year.
 She provided backing vocals on two songs in Rainbow's first album.
 During this period, he listened to early European classical music and light music a lot, for about three-quarters of his private time.
 Blackmore once said, "It's hard to relate that to rock.
 I listen very carefully to the patterns that Bach plays.
 I like direct, dramatic music."
 After having an affair with another woman, Christine, Blackmore met Amy Rothman in 1978, and moved to Connecticut.
 He married Rothman in 1981, but they divorced in 1983.
 Following the marriage's conclusion, he began a relationship with Tammi Williams.
 In early 1984 Blackmore met Williams in Chattanooga, Tennessee, where she was working as a hotel employee.
 In the same year, he purchased his first car, having learned to drive at 39 years of age.